shahchayan9/Blog-App/README.md

 # Blog Application

-This project is a simple microservices-based blog platform where users can create blog posts and comment on posts.
+This project is a microservices-based blog platform where users can create blog posts and comment on posts.
 The application is divided into two microservices:
 - **Post Service**: Manages the creation and retrieval of blog posts.
 - **Comment Service**: Manages user comments on blog posts.

-Both services are containerized using Docker and use **Flask** as the backend framework and **SQLite** as the database.
+Both services are containerized using Docker, deployed on a Kubernetes cluster using **kind**, and use **Flask** as the backend framework and **SQLite** as the database.

 ---